ruby2elixir/ruby2elixir.github.io/content/post/2015/11-25-why-even-bother.md

 Not appropriate for the future we are about to face.

 Ambitious, demanding apps require modern tooling and new approaches.
 The world is realtime.

+It is hard to scale Rails apps and keeping quality up.
+Usually you'll end up hiding behind caching, like MemCached, Redis, Varnish, Fastly...
+That's it.
+And you'll spent a lot of time ironing all the bugs that occur only in production and you will have a lot of hard time doing that.
+You'll have to employ large teams of developers later in the game to overcome limitation of Rails.
+And maybe you'll fine with that, because that is the current state of affairs in the industry.
+Many decide to jump ship and build microservice architectures.
+But there is no free lunch here, you'll still need multiple teams of developers responsible for them.
+And it certainly requires quite a lot of unlearning and patience to become even slightly productive with that approach.

+Elixir + Phoenix combo gives you both: write as monolithic app now, easily split up into several applications later, use Erlang VM as operating system to write your application.
+Currently there is no alternative for that approach, that is more elegant and efficient.

+Watch this space closely, Elixir is gaining steam with incredible speed and will surpass Rails in 2-3 years easily.

+Phoenix is not a clone of Rails, it is the ultimate combination of years of experience with demanding Rails applications combined into a very robust, simple, extensible and highly performant package, standing on shoulders of over 30 years experience building highly available soft-realtime systems.

+It is very hard to top that.

+Think like a professional and invest in your future now.
+Go to http://elixir-lang.org/ and learn Elixir, you wont regret this decision a single minute.
+I certainly did not!

+Cheers and all the best,
+Roman